-- SSI in a clean-contaminated wound; , or in a clean wound over the perineal region: cephalosporin and metronidazole, levofloxacin and metronidazole, or carbapenem
+- SSI in a clean-contaminated wound; or in a clean wound over the perineal region: cephalosporin PLUS metronidazole, levofloxacin PLUS metronidazole, or carbapenem

-- If group A streptococci or C. perfringens; is suspected: penicillin and clindamycin
+- If group A Streptococcus or C. perfringens; infection is suspected: penicillin and clindamycin

 - Targeted antibiotic therapy may be initiated once results of the bacterial culture are available.